Resource Extraction Regulatory Review (RERR)

 The following changes to resource extraction take effect on Sept.
 30, 2023.

-• Operators must consult the community before applying to redistrict land for resource extraction.
-The County will hold a public hearing for each application so residents can share input with Council before a decision is made.
+• Operators must consult the community before applying to redistrict land for resource extraction. in the resource extraction direct control (RE DC district) The County will hold a public hearing for each application so residents can share input with Council before a decision is made.

 • Operators can apply to redistrict land to the resource extraction land use district or to a new resource extraction direct control land use district.